ScrappyHub/Core-platform/verticals/thermos/CORE_THERMOS_ENGINE_GOVERNANCE.md

 ## 9. Declaration

-This engine emits physics truth only.
+THERMOS emits thermal physics truth only.
-Meaning and action are applied by CORE lenses.
+Meaning and action are applied by CORE lenses, never THERMOS.